petehep/interactive-Aus-map/USER_MANUAL_v3.1.md

 A: No!
 Completely free.
 Just sign in and start planning.

 **Q: Can I change my password?**
-A: Not in the app yet.
-Contact your friend who set up the account.
+A: Password reset feature coming soon.
+For now, create a new account if needed.

 **Q: My question isn't here!**
-A: Ask your friend who shared this app with you, or report issues on GitHub.
+A: Report issues or ask questions on GitHub: https://github.com/petehep/interactive-Aus-map/issues

 ---